openenclave/openenclave/new_platforms/vscode-extension/README.md

 ### Debug your Open Enclave solution.

 Debugging your standalone project's enclave is easy.
+Please ensure that all of the [QEMU dependencies](#Requirements) are installed in your development environment.

 1. Set breakpoints in the files you wish to debug.
 Breakpoints in the enclave may only be added before the emulator (QEMU) starts or when the debugger is already broken inside the enclave.